Nonprofit & Mutual aid Partner FAQs

 We totally understand but you don’t need to be and here’s why:

-• The Bill Emerson Good Samaritan Act - protects food donors and NPPs from civil and criminal liability if the food was donated in good faith and was not knowingly unsafe or spoiled at the time of donation.
+• The Bill Emerson Good Samaritan Act - protects food donors and nonprofits from civil and criminal liability if the food was donated in good faith and was not knowingly unsafe or spoiled at the time of donation.

 • Food Donation Improvement Act - strengthens and extends protections from the Bill Emerson Good Samaritan Act to food donations made directly to individuals, as long as the donations are free and made in good faith.